Last reviewed by Robert Prime — May 2026

 - Direct-sale delivery — fulfil ebooks you sell from your own site, keeping the full margin minus payment fees.

-Pair it with StoryOrigin for team management and a newsletter platform for capture, and you have a complete owned-audience engine — delivery, management and nurture — for under $50/year combined.
+Pair it with StoryOrigin for team management and a newsletter platform for capture, and you have a complete owned-audience engine — delivery, management and nurture — at a relatively low combined annual cost (note newsletter pricing rises with list size).
 That stack is what lets an indie author stop renting their audience from Amazon.

 Frequently asked questions